emmamariagaby/disney-club/README.md

 We are going to create a user based platform where a user shall be able to register, log in create, read, update and delete posts and also be able to log out from the platform.
 You can read all posts but you should not be able to update or delete someone elses post.

-You can only create or read the users :)
+You can only create or read the users.

 You can read all posts even if you are not logged in.